 Inveigling either with the promise of a camping trip on a small island offshore, Sarah Whitfield brings together Lou Foster and Abby Turner, her two best friends since childhood, for the first time in years.
 Lou and Abby have not talked ever since Lou slept with Abby’s boyfriend.
 They are not happy about being duped into reconciling but grudgingly agree to go along on the trip.
 As they settle in on the island and make camp, they encounter three hunters.
 Over the campfire, Abby gets drunk and comes onto the leader of the group Henry, luring him away into the woods.
 Back at the campfire, the others reveal they were soldiers serving in Iraq who were all dishonourably discharged for actions they conducted.
 When Henry goes to take her by force, Abby hits him with a stone but ends up killing him.
 The other two guys are enraged at what they see as the murder of their leader and tie the girls up.
 However, the girls make an escape and flee across the island as the two men pursue, intending to kill them.

 Black Rock was the second film from director/writer/actress Katie Aselton.
 Aselton has had bit parts in various other films and tv series.
 She first appeared as director, writer and lead actress of the indie relationship comedy The Freebie (2010).
-Aselton is married to actor/writer/director Mark Duplass, the triple threat behind indie efforts like The Puffy Chair (2005), Baghead (2008), Cyrus (2010) and Jeff, Who Lives at Home (2011), as well as producer/star of the time travel film Safety Not Guaranteed (2012), producer/star of the strange doppelganger film The One I Love (2014) and writer/producer/star of the Found Footage horror Creep (2014) and more recently an actor in an increasing number of mainstream films.
+Aselton is married to actor/writer/director Mark Duplass, the triple threat behind indie efforts like The Puffy Chair (2005), Baghead (2008), Cyrus (2010) and Jeff, Who Lives at Home (2011), as well as producer/star of the time travel film Safety Not Guaranteed (2012), producer/star of the strange doppelganger film The One I Love (2014) and writer/producer/star of the horror film Creep (2014) and more recently an actor in an increasing number of mainstream films.
 She has appeared in several of Mark’s films and he writes the screenplay for Black Rock.

 Black Rock is a wilderness survival horror.
 One is immediately reminded of body of films that began with Deliverance (1972) and in particular something like the British Wilderness (2006), which had a similar plot about a group of troubled teens abandoned on an island and being hunted by a psychopathic ex-soldier.
 Black Rock could perhaps be considered Wilderness with a Chick Flick spin where the targeted teens are replaced by a group of women friends.